-Aerosol products are found throughout the retail environment, from the household cleaning aisle to personal care, hardware and grocery section.
-This unique packaging form allows products to be dispensed in foams and fine sprays and some can even be sprayed upside down!
-There are many benefits to this packaging form, but there is also much confusion.
+Aerosol products are found throughout the retail environment, from the household cleaning aisle to personal care, hardware and the grocery section.
+This unique packaging form allows products to be dispensed in foams and fine sprays and allows manufacturers to create innovative products and packaging.
+Clearly there are many benefits to this packaging form, but there is also much confusion.

 Consumer Education Issues

 Supporting Education Efforts to Prevent Inhalant Abuse and the Intentional Misuse of Consumer Products